dae-cpp/dae-cpp/README.md

 ### Step 3.
 Set up the Mass matrix

 Create MyMassMatrix class that inherits the abstract `daecpp::MassMatrix` class from dae-cpp library.
 Similar to the previous step, the parent MassMatrix class contains a pure virtual functor (operator `()`), that must be overridden in the child class.
 Refer to [perovskite_Mass.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_Mass.cpp) or [robertson.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/robertson/robertson.cpp) as an example.
 Note that the matrix should be defined in [three array sparse format](https://software.intel.com/en-us/mkl-developer-reference-c-sparse-blas-csr-matrix-storage-format).
-See also [A note about Sparse Matrix Format](#a-note-about-Sparse-Matrix-Format).
+See also [a note about Sparse Matrix Format](#a-note-about-Sparse-Matrix-Format).

 Create an instance of the child MyMassMatrix class with the given size *N*: